Is It Illegal to Drive Barefoot? | October 2024

 Is It Safe to Drive Barefoot?

-While driving barefoot is not illegal, it makes sense to think that it is against the law because it seems like a bad idea.
+While driving barefoot is legal—unlike most motorcycle helmet laws—it makes sense to think that it is against the law because it seems like a bad idea, unlike a seemingly harmless thing like driving without a shirt.
 Driving barefoot is generally not recommended by most safety experts and actively discouraged by others.
 The primary concerns include:

 • Reduced Control.
 Shoes, particularly those with a firm sole, can provide better control over the pedals.
 Bare feet might slip, especially when wet or sweaty.